-There will always be a need for traditional high-tech engineers.
-But Simon Fraser University’s School of Mechatronic Systems Engineering was designed to satisfy different demands.
-We’re meeting the growing call for smart, integrated and progressively efficient solutions in an increasingly sophisticated world.
+There will always be a need for traditional electrical, mechanical, or industrial engineers.
+But Simon Fraser University’s School of Mechatronic Systems Engineering (MSE) was designed to satisfy different demands.
+We’re meeting the growing call for smart, integrated, and sustainable solutions in an increasingly sophisticated and challenging world.

 But our graduates are more than just great problem solvers.